To engage, educate, and entertain the greater community of the Palm Beaches through live performances of inspiring orchestral music.

-Today, under the leadership of David McClymont, Palm Beach Symphony has grown into a world-class orchestra with an expanded mission that includes carefully crafted education and community outreach programs that bring live classical music programs and concerts into schools, community centers, and public venues in and around the Palm Beaches.
+Now in its 45th season and under the leadership of Executive Director David McClymont, Palm Beach Symphony has grown into a world-class orchestra with an expanded mission that includes carefully crafted education and community outreach programs that bring live classical music programs and concerts into schools, community centers, and public venues in and around the Palm Beaches.
 McClymont oversees a robust season of masterworks and chamber music concerts, produced under the artistic and music direction of internationally renowned conductor, Maestro Ramón Tebar.

 PBS masterworks and chamber performances are presented in historically significant venues and culturally important concert halls, including the Raymond F. Kravis Center for the Performing Arts, the Henry Morrison Flagler Museum, Church of Bethesda-by-the-Sea, The Society of the Four Arts, Norton Museum of Art, Rosarian Academy, the Harriet Himmel Theatre, and Benjamin Hall.
 For more information, visit palmbeachsymphony.org.